dongood/dongood.github.io/games/card/shanghai.md

 # Shanghai

 Shanghai is a contract rummy game.
-Below you will find the "Good Family" ruleset we use to play Shanghai.
+Below you will find the "Good / Miller House Rules" we use to play Shanghai.
 These rules are different than what you may find elsewhere on the Internet.

 For general information on Rummy see [The Rummy Rulebook](https://www.rummyrulebook.com/).